Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 ## How to Setup DPoP Mechanism
 To implement the DPoP Security, follow the listed steps:
-1. Generate the Public/Private Key Pair
+1. Generate the Public/Private Key Pair.
-2. Onboard the Consumer
+2. Onboard the Consumer.
-3. Select the style for signing the DPoP Token
+3. Select the style for signing the DPoP Token.
-4. Create DPoP Generator Library on Consumer side
+4. Create DPoP Generator Library on Consumer side.
-5. Generate and use DPoP Token for Token API Call
+5. Generate and use DPoP Token for Token API Call.
-6. Generate and use DPoP Token for Functional API Call
+6. Generate and use DPoP Token for Functional API Call.

 ## Step 1 - Generate Public/Private Key Pair
-1. Generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit that is compatible with OpenSSL<br>
+1. Generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit that is compatible with OpenSSL.<br>
-2. (Optional Step) - Reference commands to generate an RSA Public/Private Key Pair using OpenSSL <br>
+2. (Optional Step) - Reference commands to generate an RSA Public/Private Key Pair using OpenSSL. <br>

 `openssl genrsa -out private_key.pem 4096` <br>
 `openssl rsa -pubout -in private_key.pem -out public_key.pem`<br>